Spring Classes 2024

 Link to Assignment 1: https://docs.google.com/document/d/1dBBK8SaCBXef5YYzXqqvyio51eOqIHpekUj9bGaRdr4/edit?usp=sharing

 Assignment two was a much bigger assignment.
-It asks us to create between 4 and 6 visualization from a dataset on campaign finances.
+It asked us to create between 4 and 6 visualization from a dataset on campaign finances.
 We were required to use a variety of visualizations and charts.
 I found density plots and other distribution plots created some impactful visualization.
-One of the challenges of this dataset was that extremely skewed distributions.
-A majority of candidates only receive and few thousand in contributes, but a few particularly presidential and senate candidates can receive millions of dollars.
-This meant that the data often needed to normalized to show anything meaningful.
-Then based on our visualizations we were asked to create two hypotheses that could be analyzed using our visualization.
-I choose to analysis the incumbent advantage and loans to the two major parties (Democrat and Republican).
+One of the challenges in working with this dataset was that distributions were extremely skewd.
+A majority of candidates only receive and few thousand in contributes, but a few candidates, particularly presidential and senate candidates, receive millions in contributions.
+Data normalization was required to show anything meaningful results.
+Based on our visualizations we were asked to create two hypotheses that could be analyzed using our visualization.
+I chose to analysis the incumbent advantage and loans to the two major parties (Democrat and Republican).

 Link to Assignment 2: https://docs.google.com/document/d/1Rij9zS3DddZ9oDKgQhcKCVrGBedaJ2HC43Fnj6Gp-jo/edit?usp=sharing

-For the third assignment we once again utilized the campaign finance dataset.
-This time we had to create 8 to 10 visualization with the twist that some of the visualized needed to be used to tell a story that is true while the others needed to be used to tell a misleading story.
+For the third assignment, we once again utilized the campaign finance dataset.
+This time we had to create 8 to 10 visualization with the twist that some of the visualized needed to be used to tell a true story, while others needed to tell a misleading story.
 We then had to explain which misleading techniques we used in creating the visualizations and how those techniques create a misleading story.

 Link to Assignment 3: https://docs.google.com/document/d/1B13PTl0lQERZ3FPwfIgbeVMRdpskoX2xXZHeOCkEtK0/edit?usp=sharing